Introducing Adaptive Continuous Adversarial Training (ACAT) to Enhance ML Robustness: Our Proposed Adaptive Continuous Adversarial Training (ACAT)

-{\bf Continuous training/Catastrophic forgetting:} Our Adaptive Continuous Adversarial Training (ACAT) approach implements Elastic Weight Consolidation (EWC) \cite{kirkpatrick2017overcoming} as a strategic approach to mitigate catastrophic forgetting.
-EWC offers a solution to this by effectively balancing the incorporation of new data with the retention of previously learned information.
-The core principle of EWC lies in identifying and preserving the importance of each parameter within the neural network.
-This is accomplished by calculating Fisher Information matrices, which quantify the significance of each model parameter in relation to the tasks it has previously learned.
-These matrices are used to generate a penalty term, which is integrated into the model’s loss function.
-By applying this technique, our approach can be sequentially adapted to new datasets while retaining cumulative knowledge from previous datasets.
-An alternative to EWC is fine-tuning, where we train our pre-trained model using a subset of adversarial data and manually adjust our model's hyperparameters in every retraining session.
+{\bf Continuous training/Catastrophic forgetting:} Our Adaptive Continuous Adversarial Training (ACAT) approach utilizes EWC \cite{kirkpatrick2017overcoming} as a strategic method to mitigate catastrophic forgetting.
+EWC effectively balances the integration of new data with the retention of previously learned information.
+This is achieved by calculating Fisher Information matrices from training data and new data batches which the model has previously adapted to.
+These matrices generate a penalty term that is integrated into the model’s loss function, enabling our approach to sequentially \textbf{adapt to new datasets while retaining knowledge from earlier ones.} An alternative to EWC is fine-tuning, where we train our pre-trained model using subsets of adversarial data and manually adjust hyperparameters during each retraining session.
+In both EWC and fine-tuning, we do not revert to using the entire dataset for retraining, which avoids excessive computational costs.